apache/mynewt-site/docs/os/modules/sysinitconfig/sysinitconfig.md

 * App
 * unittest - A target can include either an app or unit test package, but not both.
 * BSP
 * Lib - Includes all other system level packages such as os, lib, sdk, and compiler.
+(Note that a Lib package cannot override other Lib package settings.)

 It is recommended that you override defaults at the target level instead of updating individual package `syscfg.yml` files.